 Here visitors can explore a real gold mine the with a real guide or on their own.
 Hard hats required.

 There is also a small museum on site that explains how things work in the mining world, and visitors can even touch things.
 There is even a place to pan for gold, where kids and adults can get a down and dirty hands on a history lesson, as well as the thrill of catching the gold fever.

 Just up the trail from the Gold Bug is Priest Mine, which can be explored by guided tour.

 There are also some nice little trails around the mine, which provides an excellent opportunity to view wildlife, get in touch with nature, have a party, picnic or family gathering.
 There are picnic areas as well as a pavilion that can be rented for special events.

-Scattered around the City of Placerville, is a its system of Wine Country Trails.
+Scattered around the City of Placerville, is a system of Wine Country Trails.

-El Dorado County has of over 60 distinctive wineries within its borders, including well-known Boa Vista Vineyards, David Girard Vineyards, Fenton Herriott Vineyards, Narrow Gate Vineyards and many more, all located in Placerville.
+El Dorado County has over 60 distinctive wineries within its borders, including well-known Boa Vista Vineyards, David Girard Vineyards, Fenton Herriott Vineyards, Narrow Gate Vineyards and much more, all located in Placerville.